thumbnail image

 • HIGHLIGHTS OF 2025 ACTIVITIES

-IC Library Receives Donation from Travis Audubon Society
+• IC Library Receives Donation from Travis Audubon Society

-Thanks to a generous donation made to FRRCP by the Travis Audubon Society during the relocation of its headquarters this summer, the River Ranch Interpretive Center’s reference library has a new infusion of nature-themed books.
+Thanks to a generous donation made in Julyu to FRRCP by the Travis Audubon Society during the relocation of its headquarters this summer, the River Ranch Interpretive Center’s reference library has a new infusion of nature-themed books.
 TAS Land Manager and Educator Chris Murray personally selected thirty-three books of interest to nature lovers on topics ranging from birds and butterflies to flowers, insects and conservation.
 During your next visit to the park, check out the TAS donation as well as the other excellent resource materials available in the park’s Library.
 Many thanks to FRRCP Secretary Karen Shawhan for creating a master list to document the TAS collection.
 The Interpretive Center Library was established in 2021 through the donation of the personal collection of Sue Wiseman, a founding member of the Friends of River Ranch Board of Directors.

 PHOTO: TAS staff member Chris Murray worked with the Friends group to select reference books which will enhance the Interpretive Center’s growing collection.